jeremybwilson/shopify-muck/README.md

 Next, you'll need to make a config.yml file so that slate knows where to push your theme edits.
 This is a sample file and you'll need to have someone give you an actual password key.

-### config.yml:
+### CONFIG: Copy this into new file, update fields and save as "config.yml"
 ```
 # This file contains the information needed for Shopify to authenticate
 # requests and edit/update your remote theme files.
 #
-# 1. Set up a private app (https://help.shopify.com/api/guides/api-credentials#generate-private-app-credentials)
-#    with "Read and write" permissions for "Theme templates and theme assets".
+# 1. In the Shopify Store's Admin panel, click the "Apps" link on the left, then in the bottom of the page select "Manage Private Apps".
+From there, open or create a new token called "BOL-Development" and copy its Password key.
-# 2. Replace the required variables for each environment below.
+# 2. Replace the required variables for each environment below into a new file and save it with the name "config.yml" in the project root.
 #
-# password, theme_id, and store variables are required.
+# NOTE : password, theme_id, and store variables are required!
 #
 # For more information on this config file:
 #   Configuration variables | http://shopify.github.io/themekit/configuration/
 #   Ignore patterns | http://shopify.github.io/themekit/ignores/

----

 development:
   password: 123456789012345678901234567890ab
-  theme_id: "PUT YOUR THEME ID HERE"
+  theme_id: "PUT YOUR THEME ID HERE" #Needs the quotes around the ID value
   store: muckboot-usa.myshopify.com
   ignore_files:
     - settings_data.json # Uncomment this line to avoid resetting theme settings